Keyboard layout: Tifinagh

 The Royal institute of the Amazigh culture (IRCAM) developed a national standard Tifinagh keyboard layout for Tamazight people in Morocco.
-This layout is included in Linux and Windows 8, and is available for the Mac and older versions of Windows.
+This layout is included in Linux and Windows 8, and is available for Mac and older versions of Windows.

-A compatible, international version, called "Tifinagh (International)", supports a wide range of Tamazight (Berber) language variants, including includes Tuareg variants.
+A compatible, international version, called "Tifinagh (International)", supports a wide range of Tamazight (Berber) language variants, including Tuareg variants.
 It was designed by the Universal Amazigh Keyboard Project and is available on its SourceForge page.